 Julia Drake grew up outside Philadelphia.
 As a teenager, she played some of Shakespeare’s best heroines in her high school theater program, and their stories would stay with her forever.
 She received her BA in Spanish from Williams College, and her MFA in creative writing from Columbia University, where she also taught writing to first-year students.
 She currently works as a book coach for aspiring writers and teaches creative writing classes for Writopia, a nonprofit that fosters love of writing in young adults.
 Her debut, The Last True Poets of the Sea, will be published by Hyperion in October 2019.
 She lives in San Francisco with her partner and their rescue rabbit, Ned.

 Author David Gallaher has received multiple Harvey Award nominations for his work on The Only Living Boy and has won the Best Online Comic Award for his work on High Moon for DC Comics.
 David was an early pioneer of digital comics developing projects for Marvel as well as Box 13, the first comic designed specifically for the iPhone, for ComiXology.
 He has served as a consultant for Random House, the NYPD, and McGraw-Hill.
-His upcoming The Only Living Girl will be published by Papercutz in May 2019.
+His upcoming The Only Living Girl was published by Papercutz in May 2019.

 J.J. & Chris Grabenstein are a husband-wife writing team.
 Their upcoming Shine will be published by Random House Books for Young Readers in November 2019.
 J.J. is an award-winning voice-over and stage performer.
 Chris is a New York Times bestselling author of many books, including the Mr. Lemoncello's Library and Welcome to Wonderland series, as well as the coauthor of numerous page-turners with James Patterson, including Word of Mouse and the I Funny, House of Robots, and Treasure Hunters series.
 J.J. and Chris live in New York City.
 Visit them online at ChrisGrabenstein.com and on Twitter at @CGrabenstein.